hazae41/glacier/README.md

 In fact, it's a side project I made to fill in the gaps of SWR, that ended up production-ready.

 XSWR uses two new approaches compared to other data fetching libraries like swr or react-query:
-1) Encapsulating keys, fetchers and resource type in a single abstraction called "handle".
+1) Encapsulating key, fetcher and resource type in a single abstraction called "handle".
-2) Composing features with simple-to-understand hooks instead of having bloated configuration patterns and unexpected behaviours.
+2) Composing features with very simple hooks instead of having bloated configuration patterns and unexpected behaviours.

 By using these two approaches, XSWR aims to help you highly [centralize and reuse things](https://xswr.hazae41.me/patterns/centralization).